Rule Engine Explained: Smarter Rewards, Happier Customers

 This encourages customers to visit your store or website during a time they normally wouldn't.
 The rules engine can easily handle the real-time adjustments of the points-based system based on the time and day.

-Product-based Bonuses
+Product-Based Bonuses

 A rules engine allows you to be very specific with your promotions.
 Instead of a blanket offer, you can create rules that reward customers for buying certain items.
-For example, "IF a customer buys a new product in the ‘X’ category, THEN award 200 bonus loyalty points."
+For example, "If a customer buys a new product in the ‘X’ category, then award 200 bonus loyalty points."

 This is a great way to push new inventory or clear out older stock.
 This targeted approach can significantly increase customer engagement and drive sales in specific areas of your business.